Uses

 Services

-Fastmail: the premier email and calendar provider.
+Fastmail: gold-standard email provider.

-Coolify: for web application management and deployment.
+Coolify: web application management and deployment.

 FreshRSS: not the prettiest RSS reader, but it's powerful, flexible, and reliable.